omda123-code/San-Diego-Fire-Department-Incidents-Analysis/README.md

    - **Fire-related incidents** account for a smaller portion (~2%), but often correlate with peak summer months.

 6. **Category Group vs. Season Insights**
-   - Life-Threatening and Urgent incidents surge in **Winter and Autumn**,
+   - Life-Threatening and Urgent incidents surge in **Summer and Spring**,
      whereas **Hazard** incidents are slightly higher during **Summer**, likely due to heat-related or wildfire conditions.

 7. **Agency and Operational Findings**